-Do you have pain or discomfort when sitting in your wheelchair or seat?
+Do you have pain or discomfort when sitting in your To find out more, you can... wheelchair or seat?

-Do you spend long periods sitting in the same position?
+Do you spend long periods sitting in the same

+position?
 Have you ever had a pressure injury?

 A pressure injury can result in serious injury or hospitalisation.
 To make sure you avoid developing a pressure injury, you will need to explore different methods of pressure redistribution, which can include seating adjustments and the use of a pressure cushion.